amarviswanathan/amarviswanathan/README.md

 ### Amar Viswanathan here! 👋

+I work on problems related to knowledge representation, querying and language and vision.

 <!--
 **amarviswanathan/amarviswanathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.